affiliate disclosure

 Another hosting feature worth discussion in this Kinsta vs Cloudways is their backup solutions.

-Kinsta takes things to another level with its various backup options.
+Kinsta takes things to the next level with its backup options.

-There is daily automatic backup, hourly backup (6-hour interval or every hour), system-generated, manual download, and off-site backup to Amazon S3 and Google Cloud for a small monthly fee of $2.
+There are daily automatic backups, hourly backups (6-hour intervals or every hour), system-generated backups, manual downloads, and off-site backups to Amazon S3 and Google Cloud for a small monthly fee of $2.

 Cloudways allows you to back up your entire server, which you can run on demand or schedule.
 The server-level backup consists of all applications on the server.